[ Español | Deutsch | English ]

 Applicable to foreigners who intend to enter Mexico as temporary residents for a period of more than 180 days and no more than 4 years.

-This type of visa allows foreigners to work in our country, as long as their salary is paid abroad.
+This type of visa allows foreigners to work in our country, if their salary is paid abroad.

 If you have a job offer in Mexico and your salary will be paid in Mexican territory, the company or the individual person must first apply directly to the National Immigration Institute (Instituto Nacional de Migración) and obtain a consular interview authorization (go to this link).